 Parliament is formed after the selected candidates who become MP’s or Member of Parliament for a political party to form the government.
 Since there are 543 elected members in Lok Sabha, to have a majority a party should have at least half the number i.e. 272 members or more.

-- The opposition party: The Opposition in Parliament is formed by all the political parties that oppose the majority party/coalition formed.
-The largest amongst these parties is called the Opposition party.
+- The opposition party: The Opposition in Parliament is formed by all the political parties opposing the majority party/coalition.
+The largest among these parties is called the Opposition party.
 The opposition party holds an equal position as the majority party.

-- Rajya Sabha: This house is a representative of the states of India in the Parliament.
+- Rajya Sabha: This house represents the states of India in the Parliament.
 Its role is to review and alter the laws (if needed) made by Lok Sabha.
 The members of the Rajya Sabha are elected by the elected members of the Legislative Assemblies of various states.
 There are 233 elected members plus 12 members nominated by the President

 To Control, Guide, and Inform the Government